Live tool

 Paste a rough draft and rebuild the structure

-This first version stays fully client-side.
+This first version runs entirely in the browser.
 It does not rewrite your ideas with AI.
-It reorganizes rough copy into cleaner blocks using deterministic rules.
+It reorganizes rough copy into cleaner blocks using simple rules.

 Live analysis updates as you type.
 No login or backend required.